gregoryloden/run/README.txt

 will evaluate to false if [clause] IS true.
 For example,

+	create	int	five	4
-	create	boolean	beta	false
+	create	boolean	GoodValue	false
-	if	not	beta
+	if	not	GoodValue
-		set	beta	true
+		set	five	5

-will end up setting the value of beta to true, since beta is NOT true.
+will end up setting the value of five to 5, since GoodValue is NOT true.
 The or clause,

 	if	or	[clause1]	[clause2]